Using data-supported solutions for improving business performance

 - Perform graphical exploratory analysis

-- Use regression analysis to quantify the relationship between two variables
+- Use contingency table analysis to quantify relationships between categorical variables

 Machine Learning and Data-Mining Tools, including for Big Data

 In this module, students will learn how to use machine learning and big data tools to understand correlation among many different variables.
 At the end of this module, students will be able to analyze large datasets and build analytical models to predict future performance using the following multivariate tools: